Shath

-The heyday of shath occurred during the classical period of Sufism from the ninth to twelfth century AD (the third to sixth century AH).
+The height in popularity of shath occurred during the classical period of Sufism from the ninth to twelfth century AD (the third to sixth century AH).
 The principal Sufi interpretation of the shathiyat which took the form of "I am" sayings contrasted the permanence of God (baqā’) with the mystical annihilation of the individual ego (fanā’), which made it possible for God to speak through the individual.
-They later figured as topoi of Persian Sufi poetry (especially that of Farid al-Din Attar) before being reduced by later Sufis to mere allegories for Ibn Arabi's philosophy.
+These "I am" sayings allowed for a sense of self-reflection through the lens of Islamic religious ideology that was often overwhelming to those who hadn't experienced shath.
+While these terms, phrases, and utterances are somewhat incoherent to the outside listener, they are instead interpreted through shared-experience (in consciousness/communion), code, symbol, kenning, metaphor, simile, etc.; by fellow Sufi Mystics, therefore communicating their revelations through allegory and Islamic rhetoric following their direct experiences of godliness.
+These phrases later figured as topoi of Persian Sufi poetry (especially that of Farid al-Din Attar) before being reduced by later Sufis to mere allegories for Ibn Arabi's philosophy.